citp/BlockSci/docs/reference/heuristics/change.rst

     :members:
     :special-members: __call__, __and__, __or__, __sub__

-Note that most heuristics can return multiple outputs as candidates.
+Note that many heuristics can return multiple outputs as candidates.
 To only return an output when there's only a single candidate, use `.unique_change`.
+We recommend against simply using one of these heuristics without further refinement for clustering.

 Static Heuristics
 ~~~~~~~~~~~~~~~~~